Palash90/vi/README.md

 to the fourth line from top.
 To move to 5 lines above the bottom, you use `5L`.

-6.3 Moving to a particular line
+6.3 Moving to a Particular Line
 -------------------------------
 If you want to move to a particular line, you can do so in vi editor.
 This is quite useful for programmers who get